Action 52: Development

+One game from Action 52 was reflective of its era: Storm Over the Desert has players drive an American M1 Abrams tank in a crude top-down depiction of the Gulf War, in similar vein to the Bungie-developed Operation: Desert Storm, which was released a year earlier.
+Gigantic caricatures of Saddam Hussein spawn randomly on the map, which the player can either shoot or run over with their tank.

 In 1993, Perri showcased Action 52 at the International Winter Consumer Electronics Show.
 He claimed to have raised $5 million for the multicart from private backers in Europe and Saudi Arabia.
 Technical work was contracted out to Cronos Engineering, Inc., a Boca Raton company who had previously done work for IBM.
 González created The Cheetahmen, intended by Perri to launch a multimedia franchise and merchandise line that would compete with Teenage Mutant Ninja Turtles.
 A Cheetahmen promotional comic, illustrated by Joe Martinez, was included in the Action 52 package.
 However, other planned merchandise was eventually cancelled, such as a Cheetahmen animated television series, full comic book series, T-shirts, and action figures.

 The Sega Genesis version of Action 52 was developed by FarSight Technologies, under the direction of Jay Obernolte, using a Macintosh LC.
 FarSight's experienced programmers, along with the returning Pérez and Hernández (González did not participate, as he was spending more time with his girlfriend, whom he would eventually marry), developed this version in a one-year timeframe.
 This version was also playtested, and thus had far fewer glitches than the NES version.
 Mark Steven Miller and Jason Scher of Nu Romantic Productions composed the music for the Genesis version.
 Active Enterprises also planned to have FarSight develop an SNES version of Action 52 and a sports-themed multicart titled Sports 5, but Active left the gaming industry shortly after.